MicrosoftDocs/Viva/Viva/insights/Tutorials/power-bi-myorg.md

 audience: Admin
 ---

-# My organization dashboard in Power BI
+# Employee experience

-*This experience is only available through private preview.*
+*This experience is only available through private preview*

 As employees shift to remote work and to digital only collaboration, Microsoft Viva Insights can help you stay on track and make data-driven decisions that can help your employees do their best work.

-The Power BI My organization dashboard directionally highlights where a shift to remote work might have the largest impacts, offering a measurable starting point for helping leaders understand where they might use tools and processes to support and sustain new ways of working.
+The Employee experience dashboard in Power BI directionally highlights where a shift to remote work might have the largest impacts, offering a measurable starting point for helping leaders understand where they might use tools and processes to support and sustain new ways of working.

 You can use this dashboard to visualize and explore your company’s collaboration activity in Microsoft Teams and Outlook and get ideas about how to help your organization be successful moving forward.